vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-new-stories-because-our-stories-matter.md

 We each have stories about how the world works.
 Our stories frame how we view problems and solutions.
 Is our story about man the conqueror - making the natural world serve our goals of economic growth and
     profits?
-Or, is our story about man the steward who understands inter- dependence and the importance of renewable resources and sustainable industry?
+Or, is our story about man the steward who understands inter-dependence and the importance of renewable resources and sustainable industry?

 As we learn and mature our stories change.
 Recognizing our stories and